samh/aboutsync/README.md

 * Join the #addons-pipeline slack channel, asking for a release to be built specifying that exact revision.

+* You will be notified of an initial build, with will include a "dep-signing" task - however, this doesn't create the .xpi you can submit to AMO.
+Two additional sign-offs from the addons team is necessary and you will be given another taskcluster link.

-* You should be given the link to a "release signing" taskcluster job - in this job, look for the built, signed .xpi and download it locally.
+* In this second taskcluster build, you should find a link to a "release signing" taskcluster job, look for the built, signed .xpi and download it locally.

 * This release signing task should also have created a github tag in the [aboutsync repository](https://github.com/mozilla-extensions/aboutsync/tags).